fhumbertodf/dicionario/Textos1.md

 I kill insects that eat my flowers.
 I love my beautiful garden.*

+Where is Anne's garden?
+How many types of flowers does her garden have?
+Wich color are the flowers?
+What does Anne do every day?
+Why does Anne kill the insects?

 ## 004 - Going Camping.

 >*The Bright family went camping on the weekend.